isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2119.md

 Direct Purchase

 ### Support Level
-Up to 80% for SMEs <br>
+Up to 50% for SMEs <br>
-Up to 60% for non-SMEs
+Up to 50% for non-SMEs

 ### Things to Note
-Operating time of >15 hours and talk range of 100-200 meters.

-Additional criteria for SMEs:
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+N.A.

 ### Contact Information
 N.A.

-Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.